-Leaf collection will be posted on this web site and posted on street telephone poles at least one week in advance.
+Leaf collection will be posted on this website.
 Schedule will be followed as close as possible due to weather and equipment problems.

 Pile at curb, not out into street.
 NO sticks, NO trash or any other foreign objects mixed in with leafs.
-Debris of this kind will clog vacuum hose or damage vacuum unit.
-Leafs contaminated with debris will not be picked up.
+Debris of this kind will clog the vacuum hose or damage vacuum unit.
+Leaves contaminated with debris will not be picked up.

 Choose a location where vehicles will not be parked close by (keep at least 20 ft. away).
 Piles will NOT be picked up if any vehicles are in danger of being damaged by our vacuum equipment.